spieglt/FlyingCarpet/README.md

 + Folder upload.

-+ Replace `netsh wlan` with Native WiFi API on Windows.

 + Mobile versions, integrating functionality from https://github.com/claudiodangelis/qr-filetransfer.

-Licenses for third-party tools and libraries used can be found in the "3rd_party_licenses" folder.

 If you've used Flying Carpet, please send me feedback!
 Thank you for your interest!